iRNA-COSI/APAeval/benchmarking_workflows/README.md

 APAeval consists of a number of ***benchmarking events*** to evaluate the performance of different tasks that the methods of interest (=[***participants***][participants]) might be able to perform: **poly(A) site identification, absolute quantification, relative quantification and assessment of their differential usage** (not implemented yet).
 A method can participate in one or several events, depending on its functions.

 Within a benchmarking event, one or more ***challenges*** will be performed.
-A **challenge is primarily defined by the ground truth dataset used for performance assessment** (see [overview of samples][challenges]).
-A challenge is evaluated within a ***benchmarking workflow***, which can be run with either docker or singularity, locally or on an HPC infrastructure (currently a profile for Slurm is included).
+A **challenge is primarily defined by the ground truth dataset used for performance assessment** (see [the APAeval Zenodo snapshot][apaeval-zenodo]).
+A challenge is evaluated within a ***benchmarking workflow***, which can be run with either docker or singularity, locally or on an HPC infrastructure (currently only a profile for Slurm is included in the APAeval code, but both [Snakemake][smk-profiles] and [Nextflow][nf-profiles] offer various default profiles for submission to common HPCs).
 The benchmarking workflow will **compute all metrics relevant for the benchmarking event**.
 A list of challenge IDs and input files (= output files of one participant for all specified challenges) is passed to the workflow.

 In order to compare the performance of participants within a challenge/event, the respective benchmarking workflow will be run on output files from all eligible participant [method workflows][apaeval-mwfs].
 The calculated metrics will be written to `.json` files that can be either submitted to OEB for database storage and online vizualisation, or transformed into a table format that can be used for creating custom plots with the help of scripts from the [APAeval utils directory][apaeval-utils].